sonatype-nexus-community/bbash/docs/howto-create-campaign.md

        curl -u "theAdminUsername:theAdminPassword" -X PUT http://localhost:7777/admin/campaign/add/myCampaignName -d '{ "startOn": "2021-03-10T12:00:00.000Z", "endOn": "2022-03-15T12:00:00.000Z"}'

    Be sure you use a `startOn` and `endOn` date that is before today, and after today, otherwise the campaign will not be "active".
-Use the command below to verify you new campaign is considered "active":
+Use the command below to verify your new campaign appears in the list of "active" campaigns:

        curl http://localhost:7777/campaign/active

-2. Add the organization that owns the repository that will having the bug bash:
+2. Add the organization that owns the repository that will be having a bug bash.
+(For personal repositories, the "organization" will just be your GitHub username.)

        curl -u "theAdminUsername:theAdminPassword" -X PUT http://localhost:7777/admin/organization/add -d '{ "scpName": "GitHub", "organization": "my-organization"}'

-3. Add at least one participant (e.g. a github user) who will be submitting bug fixes during this campaign:
+4. Add at least one participant (e.g. a GitHub user) who will be submitting bug fixes (PRs) during this campaign:

        curl -u "theAdminUsername:theAdminPassword" -X PUT http://localhost:7777/admin/participant/add -d '{ "scpName": "GitHub", "campaignName": "myCampaignName", "loginName": "mygithubid"}'

-   Before going much further, you should ensure [Sonatype Lift](https://help.sonatype.com/lift/getting-started) is configured for you GitHub repository.
+   Before going much further, you should ensure [Sonatype Lift](https://help.sonatype.com/lift/getting-started) is configured for your GitHub repository.

    To verify things are working, have the GitHub user (`mygithubid` in this example) generate a [Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)